Chat2Graph LogoChat2Graph

 reasoner:

-type: "DUAL" # Reasoner type, e.g., "SINGLE" (single reasoner) or "DUAL" (dual reasoner, typically including an Actor and a Thinker)
+type: "DUAL" # Specifies the type of reasoner, e.g., "MONO" (single reasoner) or "DUAL" (dual reasoner, typically includes an Actor and a Thinker, offering stronger reasoning capabilities at the cost of longer inference time, suitable for highly complex tasks)

 tools: